 Daytona was home to Mary McLeod Bethune (1875-1955), a prominent African American educator and civil rights leader until her death on May 18, 1955.
 She was the founder of Bethune Cookman University in 1904 and promoted the school with tourists and donors to demonstrate what educated African Americans could do.

-Daytona Beach is home to the headquarters for NASCAR.
+Daytona Beach is home to the headquarters for NASCAR, who banned the Confederate flag from all of its events.
 The city is historically known for its beach, where Daytona’s wide beach of smooth hard-packed sand allows motorized vehicles to drive on the beach (maximum speed 10 mph) in restricted areas.

 This compacted sand attracted automobile and motorcycle races beginning in 1902.
 And this hard-packed sand made Daytona Beach a mecca for motorsports, and the old Daytona Beach and Road Course hosted races for over 50 years.
 This was replaced in 1959 by Daytona International Speedway.